What is global warming?

 Here's where you come in.
 I need you to help make our leaders pay attention.

-Let me tell you what you can do about this now:
+Let me tell you what you can do about these problems now:

 1) Clean Energy Agenda